XSockets/XSockets.NET-4.0/README.md

 Note that this will scale in one direction from this server to `ws://127.0.0.1:4503`.
 So to get scaling both ways you just add this servers location to the server on `4503`

+    //using XSockets.Core.Common.Enterprise;
+    //using XSockets.Core.Common.Socket;
+    //using XSockets.Plugin.Framework;

     Composable.GetExport<IXSocketsScaleOut>().AddScaleOut("ws://127.0.0.1:4503");

 So basic scaling is not that hard to setup!

 ### Implementing Custom ScaleOut
 If you rather scaleout over SQL, Redis etc you can write a custom scaleout by just deriving the ´BaseScaleout´ class

+    //using System.Collections.Generic;
+    //using System.Linq;
+    //using System.Timers;
+    //using XSockets.Core.Common.Protocol;
+    //using XSockets.Core.Common.Socket.Event.Interface;
+    //using XSockets.Core.Utility.MessageQueue.Interceptors;
+    //using XSockets.Enterprise;

     public class MyScaleOut : BaseScaleOut
     {